MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 ## Restart the device

 Under certain circumstances, you may have to manually restart the device without using the software UI.
-This may help you solve an issue you are encountering without having to reset/reflash your device
+This may help you solve an issue you are encountering without having to reset/reflash your device.

 ### Standard restart procedure